Clarinetist Shawn Earle performs Cherry Blossom and a Wrapped Thing; After Hokusai

 Cherry Blossom and a Wrapped Thing: After Hokusai was inspired by a print of the same name by the extraordinary Japanese printmaker known as Hokusai (1760 – 1849).
 I encountered it in a sumptuous collection of his prints in Tokyo and was immediately struck by the subtle mystery of both its subject matter and execution.
 The cherry blossom speaks of the beauty and brevity of life; the wrapped thing of its ineffability.

-My piece is scored for amplified clarinet and stereo or multichannel audio.
-The electronics were made from slivers of Sea of Reeds, a previous piece commissioned by clarinetist F. Gerard Errante, who commissioned this second one for his Delicate Balance CD on Aucourant Records.
+My piece is scored for amplified clarinet and stereo electronics.
+I fashioned the latter from slivers of Sea of Reeds, an earlier piece commissioned by clarinetist F. Gerard Errante, who commissioned this second one for his Delicate Balance CD on Aucourant Records.
 These slivers have been transformed into an entirely different form and take root in new ways, wrapping around the performer and audience, sometimes drifting to earth, sometimes floating above.
 The sound processing and multi-channel audio were designed using RTcmix. –JS

 “…a new virtual landscape, completely natural and alive with a quiet serenity so powerful one can almost smell the cherry blossoms…” –The Clarinet Review